I walk slowly, but I never walk backward.

 Welcome to another marvelous Monday!

-I made good use of my lazy weekend by reading the historical novel The Year We Were Famous by Carole Estby Dagg – a book that just so happens to be the 2012 winner of the Will Rogers Medallion Award for Young Adults.
+Today I’d like to highlight the historical novel The Year We Were Famous by Carole Estby Dagg — a book that just so happens to be the 2012 winner of the Will Rogers Medallion Award for Young Adults.

 First off, the Daggster clearly knows how to mine her ancestors!
 The book is based on the true story of her great-aunt Clara and great-grandmother Helga’s walk across America in 1896.